dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/cloud-seats-and-users.md

 ## Enterprise dbt Cloud Plans

+Once an user has been granted a seat license, you can further control the grandularity of access via permission sets.
-If you are on an Enterprise plan, you have access to enterprise permission sets.
+If you are on an Enterprise plan, you have the ability to use enterprise permission sets.
 The type of seat a user has defines what enterprise permission sets a user can be granted.
-If you wish to implement enterprise permissioning, check out [Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions).
+If you wish to implement enterprise permissions, check out [Enterprise Permissions](docs/dbt-cloud/access-control/enterprise-permissions).
 Otherwise, your account will default to the self-service dbt Cloud permission sets: [Members and Groups](docs/dbt-cloud/access-control/self-service-permissions).